zaccharieramzi/kernel-digits-challenge/README.md

 # Requirements
-You need python3.5 to run this project as well as Matlab.
+You need python3.5 to run this project as well as Matlab R2016b.
 ## Lib installation
 All the python libraries you need are listed in `requirements.txt`.
 To install them conveniently you can do the following: